There are multiple myths and misconceptions surrounding SEO—one of the most critical and important aspects of contemporary online marketing.

 Your SEO strategy needs to be ongoing and user-centric if you don’t want to get displaced by your competition.

-So what advice would Tabtimize give to an SEO newbie to demystify falsehoods and get them on the right track?
+So what advice would Tabtimize give to an SEO newbie to get them on the right track?

 - Listen closely and learn from industry experts – Keep an eye out for the blogs of Marketing & SEO influencers on YouTube, Twitter, or any other social media platform of your choice.
 Industry experts such as John Mueller, Rand Fishkin, and countless others are information goldmines and regularly give valuable SEO advice.